fattah247/UpTimePulse/README.md

 - `kubectl rollout status deployment api-gateway` waits for the Deployment to become ready.
 - `kubectl port-forward svc/api-gateway 8080:8080` tunnels local port `8080` to the Service.

-## What the API Does
+## What the API does
-Endpoints provided by `api-gateway`:
+Endpoints from `api-gateway`:

-- `GET /healthz` → internal healthcheck.
+- `GET /healthz` → simple healthcheck.
-- `GET /targets` → list monitored URLs.
+- `GET /targets` → list monitored URLs (currently just one).
 - `GET /uptime-summary` → success/failure counts + availability %.
-- `GET /metrics` → Prometheus metrics for the api-gateway itself.
+- `GET /metrics` → Prometheus metrics for api‑gateway itself.

 ## Command Notes
 Short explanations of the commands used above.